addrummond/imask/README.markdown

 Node.js program that masks an IMAP server behind a simple POP3 server.

-Requires the `seq` and `imap` modules.
+Requires the `imap` module (amongst others).
 I occasionally find minor problems with the imap module which interfere with the operation of imask.
 You may want to try using my fork of this module, in case there are fixes which have not yet made it into the original (https://github.com/addrummond/node-imap/).

 Setting up a server